scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 The :math:`1\sigma` and :math:`2\sigma` posterior credible regions computed with these three packages are shown beside the corresponding frequentist confidence intervals in Figure :ref:`fig1`.
 The frequentist result gives slightly tighter bounds; this is primarily due to the confidence interval being computed assuming a single maximum likelihood estimate of the unknown scatter, :math:`\sigma`.
 This interpretation can be confirmed by plotting the Bayesian posterior conditioned on the maximum likelihood estimate :math:`\hat{\sigma}`; this gives a credible region much closer to the frequentist confidence interval.

 The similarity of the three MCMC results belie the differences in algorithms used to compute them: by default, PyMC uses a Metropolis-Hastings sampler, PyStan uses a No U-Turn Sampler (NUTS), while emcee uses an affine-invariant ensemble sampler.
 These approaches are known to have differing performance characteristics depending on the features of the posterior being explored.
 As expected for the near-Gaussian posterior used here, the three approaches give very similar results.

-As far as the interface, emcee is perhaps the simplest, while PyMC requires more package-specific boilerplate code.
-PyStan is the most complicated, as the model specification requires writing a string of Stan code.
+A main apparent difference between the packages is the Python interface.
+Emcee is perhaps the simplest, while PyMC requires more package-specific boilerplate code.
+PyStan is the most complicated, as the model specification requires directly writing a string of Stan code.

 Conclusion